 Margaret retired early from her work as an analyst with the Missouri Department of Health because she had kidney disease.
 After additional years dealing with the disease, she went on Peritoneal Dialysis with only a short time on in-center hemodialysis.
-She received a transplant in 2009 from Her kidney transplant has been successful a deceased donor.
+She received a transplant in 2009 from a deceased donor.
 Her kidney transplant has been successful.

-She participated in Kidney Day at the Missouri state capitol in Jefferson City a has attended several AAKP National Patient Meetings.
+She participated in Kidney Day at the Missouri state capitol in Jefferson City a has attended